Andre-lab/coronoscopy/README.md

 ---------
 > Q4: Does SARS-CoV-2 require intermediate organism?

-> A4: Despite that most of the early cases seems to arise with the Huanan Seafood market, recent studies show that the human SARS‐CoV‐2 virus is transmitted by human-to-human. indeed, the firstly documented patient had no link with this Seafood market.
+> A4: Despite that most of the early cases seems to arise with the Huanan Seafood market, recent studies show that the human SARS‐CoV‐2 virus is transmitted by human-to-human.
+Indeed, the firstly documented patient had no link with this Seafood market.
 However, the Huanan marketplace has definitively played a role in the early spreading.
 For now, research shows that SARS‐CoV‐2 did not come directly from pangolins nor bats and indicate a rapid human‐to‐human transmission of SARS‐CoV‐2, whithout the. need of a intermediate organism. https://onlinelibrary.wiley.com/doi/full/10.1002/jmv.25731 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7098030/